 The SCWO process subjects the hydrolysates to very high temperature and pressure, breaking them down into carbon dioxide, water and salts.
 Metal parts are thermally decontaminated in a heated discharge conveyor.
 Dunnage, or materials such as the wooden pallets upon which the weapons are stored, are destroyed in the SCWO process.
 Solid effluents are recycled or tested prior to disposal in permitted landfills.
 Gas effluents are recycled or filtered and monitored before release into the atmosphere.

 Bechtel Parsons Blue Grass is the systems contractor that has designed, is constructing and will systemize, pilot test, operate and close the Blue Grass Chemical Agent-Destruction Pilot Plant.
-The plant was approximately 60% complete as of January, 2013.
+The plant is nearly 100% complete as of April, 2017.

 The Blue Grass Army Depot is one of two Army installations in the United States that currently stores chemical weapons.
 Located near Richmond, Ky., BGAD, a subordinate installation of the Joint Munitions Command, encompasses approximately 14,600 acres, composed mainly of open fields and wooded areas.
 The depot is primarily involved with industrial and related activities associated with the storage and maintenance of conventional and chemical munitions.